From the Blog

 A lot of interesting animal behavior happens at the transitionary phases between day and night.
 At dusk in late spring and early summer, fireflies in Michigan begin to to illuminate meadows, gardens, and tree groves with their bioluminescent mating displays.
 Probably the most well known source of bioluminescence, fireflies are also the most photographed form of […]

 I am a specialist wildlife cameraman and photographer.
 I have experience with infrared, thermal, macro and time-lapse video and photography.
 My varied and well travelled professional experience is supported with a background in BSc Zoology and MA Wildlife Documentary Production.

-I have recently relocated to Santa Barbara, California after a few years of working in natural history television in Bristol, UK.
+I have relocated California after a few years of working in natural history television in Bristol, UK.
 I am currently very interested in photographing jumping spiders, hummingbirds and bioluminescence.

 I also have post production skills in video editing, motion graphics and photo editing using Final Cut Pro, Motion, Compressor, Premier, After Effects, Light Room and Photo Shop.

 I am available as a camera man, camera assistant or photographer.
 I am also available for small motion graphics and editing projects.

 Please contact me if you have any questions: email@example.com